danmoct/Gas-Pump-Simulator/README.md

 ## Installation:

-This program is a java executable.
+This program is an executable jar.
 Apart from the java runtime environment, it requires no additional installation.

 ## Usage:
-The project can be found in the "DIST" folder and is a java executable.
+The project can be found in the "DIST" folder.
 Using the command line, from the "DIST" directory, run the program by typing the following:
 ##### java -jar Project.jar

 The program will then give the user the option of choosing between two "Input Processors," two different gas pumps.
 By following the MDA-EFSM diagram in the report (which can be found in the "DOC" folder), the user can simulate the use of a gas pump by appropriately choosing the correct steps from the operation menu.
 An example of a successful sequence of selections in the simulation would be: